jun-xiao-mainlinestem/2026base/readme.md

 - **(Experimental) Control the Robot with Mobile Devices**
   - Follow step-by-step [setup instructions](RGB_remote_simple/README.md) to enable WebSocket Server in VSCode VEX Extension, start the sample web server on your local computer and control the robot program on mobile devices.
   - To disable this feature, simply comment out the line `pollCommandMessages();` in the main loop in `main.cpp`.
-  - To extend this feature for more robot commands (or voice control), edit the [web app](RGB_web_simple/EXPLANATION.md) to send additional messages as well as the `pollCommandMessages` function in [main.cpp](src/main.cpp) to parse additional messages.
+  - To extend this feature for more robot commands, edit the [web app](RGB_web_simple/EXPLANATION.md) to send additional messages as well as the `pollCommandMessages` function in [main.cpp](src/main.cpp) to parse additional messages.

 ## Autonomous Routines ([autons.cpp](src/autons.cpp))